Maxim-lab20/post/README.md

-# Aspects and AOP Logging
-Use of ASPECTS to intercept method calls and inject additional behavior.
+# Refactor service code from "Post" to "Announcements"